Skip to content

 “We are at risk of losing a generation”

 As Waterstones Children’s Laureate, I want to do everything in my power to get reading as a right for all into the national conversation.
 We know that children who read for pleasure, and children who are read to, gain all kinds of benefits.
 From increased vocabulary to vastly improved mental wellbeing.
-But today's survey shows that too often as a nation we are withholding those benefits from our children.
+But [the National Literacy Trust's] survey shows that too often as a nation we are withholding those benefits from our children.
 Over the last nineteen years, enjoyment of reading has dropped by almost a third.
 These benefits are becoming a kind of invisible privilege.
 This has gone on long enough.
 The bad news is that we are at risk of losing a generation.
 The good news is that the solution is in our hands.”

 Exploring the research: Why aren’t children reading for pleasure in their free time?